Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 ```

 <a name="Step3"></a>
-## Step 3 – Load the extension in the viewer
+## Step 3 â€“ Load the extension in the viewer

 All that remains for index.js is to add some code to load the extension into the viewer once it is initialized.
 If the extension relies on geometry in the model, you should set up an
-event to wait for the GOEMETRY_LOADED event, as some features may not be usable if the geometry in not fully loaded.
+event to wait for the GEOMETRY_LOADED event, as some features may not be usable if the geometry in not fully loaded.

 Open index.js and locate the place where you load the viewable in your viewer code: